oliviawestmacottssw/SSW.Rules.Content/rules/do-you-finish-the-conversation-with-something-to-action/rule.md

 - Add contact details to the company database
 - Pass the call to someone else
 - Start work
-- Remind yourself to follow up with another phone call​
+- Remind yourself to follow up with another phone call